ashwin-M-D/DM-Gym/documentation/Environments/1_Working_with_environements.md

 After the creation of the environment as explained before, we can now start to use it.

-The environment moves as shown below
+The environment moves as shown below:

 ```python
 ## Given environment object env